-Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: we’ll refund 100% of our agency fee plus unused third party funds if you do not bring home a baby.
+Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: We’ll refund 100% of our agency fee if you have no embryos remaining and do not bring home a baby.

 What is an agency fee?
 What does it cover?